-In accordance with section 20 of the Environmental Protection Act 1986, the Department of Mines and Petroleum (DMP) has been delegated authority for the administration of applications to clear native vegetation for mineral and petroleum activities regulated under the Mining Act 1978, the Petroleum and Geothermal Energy Resources Act 1967, the Petroleum Pipelines Act 1969, the Petroleum (Submerged Lands) Act 1982, and activities under State Agreements administered by the Department of State Development, in Western Australia.
+In accordance with section 20 of the Environmental Protection Act 1986, the Department of Mines, Industry Regulation and Safety (DMIRS) has been delegated authority for the administration of applications to clear native vegetation for mineral and petroleum activities regulated under the Mining Act 1978, the Petroleum and Geothermal Energy Resources Act 1967, the Petroleum Pipelines Act 1969, the Petroleum (Submerged Lands) Act 1982, and activities under State Agreements administered by the Department of Jobs, Tourism, Science and Innovation, in Western Australia.

-Please note that if the land on which clearing is proposed includes any areas, which are not covered by either mineral or petroleum tenure granted under one of the abovementioned Acts, a State Agreement Act, or by a Crown Lease issued pursuant to a State Agreement Act, the application should be submitted to the Department of Environment Regulation for assessment.
+Please note that if the land on which clearing is proposed includes any areas, which are not covered by either mineral or petroleum tenure granted under one of the abovementioned Acts, a State Agreement Act, or by a Crown Lease issued pursuant to a State Agreement Act, the application should be submitted to the Department of Water and Environmental Regulation for assessment.

 Types of clearing permits

 There are two types of clearing permits which can be applied for under the Environmental Protection Act 1986.
 These are the Area Permit and the Purpose Permit.

 Under section 51E of the Environmental Protection Act 1986, an area permit can only be applied for by an applicant who is the owner of the land, likely to become the owner of the land or where an applicant is undertaking clearing on behalf of the owner of the land and has written authority to do so.
 An area permit provides for clearing of defined areas specified in the permit.
 Area permits are generally approved for a default period of two years.